CardboardTurtle/JollyHardcoreQuiz-WangcoreEdition/readme.txt

 the game has one version you can't run.
 It's not compiled.
-Compiling basically translates "program language" into "windows 10 language" or "Linux" language, so that it can run. https://www.wikihow.com/Compile-a-C-Program-Using-the-GNU-Compiler-(GCC) This is how to run the game in just 10 easy steps on Linux or Windows.
+Compiling basically translates "program language" into "windows 10 language" or "Linux" language, so that it can run. https://www.wikihow.com/Compile-a-C-Program-Using-the-GNU-Compiler-(GCC)
+UPDATE: i decided to compile it myself so that its easier for jolly to start the game.
+This is how to run the game in just 10 easy steps on Linux or Windows.
 Linux is the first section but if you are a Windows user, scroll down until you reach the Windows section.

 =========={LESS IMPORTANT, BUT STILL VERY NOTEWORTHY.}==========